 - Hanger Steak

 The sandwich fillers were very nice, especially the hanger steak.
 However, we were both disappointed with the size of the sandwiches.
-Instead of the traditional finger sandwiches, they were tiny circular cut-outs of bread.
+Instead of traditional finger sandwiches, these were small portions on tiny circular cut-outs of bread.

 Ballantyne Hotel's Afternoon Tea Scones